Magazine (band): History

 Devoto formed Magazine in Manchester, shortly after he left Buzzcocks in early 1977.
 In April 1977, he met guitarist McGeoch, then an art student, and they began writing songs, some of which would appear on the first Magazine album.
-They then recruited Barry Adamson on bass, Bob Dickinson on keyboards and Martin Jackson (previously of the Freshies) on drums, forming the first lineup of the band.
+They then recruited Barry Adamson on bass, Bob Dickinson on keyboards and Martin Jackson (previously of the Freshies) on drums, forming the first line-up of the band.
 After signing to Virgin Records, Magazine played their debut live gig at Rafters in Manchester on 28 October 1977.

 "Motorcade" co-writer Dickinson, whose background was in classical and avant-garde music, left shortly after several gigs in late 1977.
-In early 1978, the band released their first single, "Shot by Both Sides", a song Magazine recorded as a quartet.
+In mid-February 1978, the band recorded their first John Peel session for BBC radio.
+In early 1978, they also released their first single, "Shot by Both Sides", produced by Mick Glossop: it was a song Magazine recorded as a quartet.
 It featured a guitar-bass-drums sound similar to punk rock.
 Shortly after the single's release, Dave Formula, who had played with a briefly successful 1960s rock band from Manchester called St. Louis Union, joined as keyboardist.
 "Shot by Both Sides" used a chord progression suggested by Pete Shelley, which was also used in the Buzzcocks track "Lipstick".
 The Magazine single just missed the UK top 40.
 The band, with Formula on keyboards, made its first major TV appearance on Top of the Pops in February 1978, performing the single.
-The band recorded their first John Peel session for BBC radio 1 on 14th Febtuary 1978: the four tracks were broadcast on 20th February.
+The band recorded their first John Peel session for BBC radio 1 on 14 February 1978: the four tracks were broadcast on 20 February.
+"Shot by Both Sides" was re-recorded and produced by John Leckie for their debut album Real Life.

-Following a British tour to promote their debut album, Real Life (which made the UK top 30), Jackson left Magazine in late July.
+Following a British tour to promote Real Life (which made the UK top 30), Jackson left Magazine in late July.
 He was replaced briefly by Paul Spencer, who performed with the band for gigs across Europe and some television appearances, including The Old Grey Whistle Test, where they played "Definitive Gaze".
 Spencer quit partway through the tour, joining the Speedometors shortly afterwards.
 He was replaced in October by John Doyle, who completed the Real Life promotional tour and remained in the band.